t3imasd/t3aisat/documentation/deploy/deploy_google_play.md

 - Developers upload an `.aab` or `.apk` file signed with an **upload key** to the Play Store.
 - The end-users download the `.apk` file signed with an **app signing key**.

-To create your app signing key, use Play App Signing as described in the [official Play Store documentation](https://support.google.com/googleplay/android-developer/answer/7384423?hl=en).
+To create your app signing key, use Play App Signing as described in the [official Play Store documentation](https://support.google.com/googleplay/android-developer/answer/7384423?hl=en) o you can see the same document written in [use_play_app.signing.md](use_play_app_signing.md).

 To sign your app, use the following instructions.